freddiehaddad/fast-track-to-rust/src/clap.md

 - The [`PathBuf`] module facilitates cross-platform path manipulation.
 Since our grep program requires files to search, it's better to use `PathBuf` for handling that input.
-- We updated `print_matches` to take a new boolean argument, `line_numbers`, which specifies whether or not to print line numbers in the output.
+- We updated `print_results` to take a new boolean argument, `line_number`, which specifies whether or not to print line numbers in the output.
+If `true`, the `print!` macro is used to output the line number without emitting a newline.
 - We used `clap` attributes to derive our command line arguments.
 The `clap` [documentation] covers these attributes in full detail.
 - In `main`, we mock command line arguments with an array of string slices that gets parsed by `clap`.
   > The `match` expression is for development purposes.
 If we made any mistakes
   > in our mock command line arguments, we would catch the error and print it.
-- Since we defined the before- and after-context variables as `u8` in the `Cli` structure but use `usize` throughout the code, an explicit cast using [`as`] is necessary when assigning these values to local variables.
+- Since we defined the `before_context` and `after_context` variables as `u8` in
+  the `Cli` structure but use `usize` throughout the code, an explicit cast using [`as`] is necessary when assigning these values to local variables.

 # Next